Classic Egg Salad Sandwich is bumped up with shallots marinated in Dijon and vinegar. Radishes and black olives add to the taste and visual appeal!

 - 1 head favorite lettuce or 4 oz. spinach, optional

-- While the eggs cook and cool, whisk the shallot, vinegar, mustard, 1 teaspoon salt, ⅛ teaspoon black pepper and a pinch cayenne pepper together in a small bowl and let sit as eggs finish cooking and cooling.
+- While the eggs cook and cool, whisk 1 shallot, 2 Tablespoons vinegar, 1 Tablespoon mustard, 1 teaspoon salt, ⅛ teaspoon black pepper and a pinch cayenne pepper together in a small bowl and let sit as eggs finish cooking and cooling.
 Marinating the shallots in vinegar helps bring down the raw-onion sting.

 - Finish up!

-- In a large bowl, mix the eggs, shallot mixture, mayonnaise and capers until thoroughly combined.
+- In a large bowl, mix the eggs, shallot mixture, ½ cup mayonnaise and 2 Tablespoons capers until thoroughly combined.
 Taste, and add more salt, black pepper or cayenne at this time.

-- Dry the radishes on paper towel, if needed.
+- Dry 8 radishes on paper towel, if needed.

 - If making a sandwich, place one large lettuce leaf or handful of spinach on half the slices of bread.